ni/nimi-python/CONTRIBUTING.md

         * `python3 tools/build_release.py --build`
         * Commit to branch
     1. Update changelog
-        * Copy Unreleased section from bottom of changelog to the top and add a link to it in the TOC
+        * Copy Unreleased section from the bottom of the changelog.
+Modify the package name in the example and TOC.
+Paste the modified section at the top of intended package's changelog and add a corresponding link to it in the package's TOC.
         * Commit to branch
     1. Create a pull request containing post-release changes and get it merged